caseykneale/ChemometricsTools.jl/README.md

 ## Where's the Data?
 Right now I don't have rights to provide much data; but the 2002 International Diffuse Reflectance Conference Pharmaceutical NIR, iris, Tecator aka 'meat', and ball gear fault detection (NASA) dataset are [included](https://github.com/caseykneale/ChemometricsTools.jl/tree/master/data).

 I'd love for a collaborator to contribute some: spectra, chromatograms, etc. Please reach out to me if you wish to collaborate/contribute.
-In the mean time you can load in your own datasets using the Julia ecosystem (CSV.jl, MATLAB.jl, JSON.jl, etc).
+In the mean time you can load in your own datasets using the Julia ecosystem (XLSX.jl, CSV.jl, JSON.jl, MATLAB.jl, etc).

 ## What about Time Series?
 Cluster modeling?
 Well, I'd love to hammer in some time series methods.
 That was originally part of the plan.
 Then I realized [OnlineStats.jl](https://github.com/joshday/OnlineStats.jl) already has the essentials for online learning covered.
 Surely many are contemplating packages with time series as a focus.
 Similarly, if you want clustering methods, just install [Clustering.jl](https://github.com/JuliaStats/Clustering.jl).
 I may add a few supportive odds and ends in here (or contribute to the packages directly) but really, most of the Julia 1.0+ ecosystem is really reliable, well made, and community supported.